jefferyokpala/Excel-Project-HR-Employee-Attrition/README.md

 ## Overview

-Data analysis and visualization of the HR Employee Attrition data of a company on Microsoft Excel
+Data analysis and visualization of the HR Employee Attrition data of a company on Microsoft Excel.
+The dataset contains 35 columns and 1,470 rows detailing the characteristics of the employees in the company.
+The analysis aims to identify key characteristics of employees that indicate a high likelihood of their leaving the company.

 ## Business Task